Reports & Analytics | Understanding Incident Counts vs. Behavior Code Counts

 • Example: If there are 315 incidents at a school, the graph shows 315 — even if some incidents had multiple students.

-• Always shows the exact details that make up the graph.
+• Always shows the exact details per student

 • Each line = one student tied to one incident.